 a.
 The Parties to this IGA are the City and the County.
-These Parties commit their collective efforts in support of the Center and their continued efforts toward increasing the County's and the City's continuum of resources infrastructure.
+These Parties commit their collective efforts in support of the Center and their continued efforts toward increasing Fulton County's and the City of Atlanta's continuum of resources infrastructure.